 With modern facilities in the heart of the World Heritage Listed Great Barrier Reef Marine Park, secondary students will be inspired by the principles of biology, ecology and biodiversity.
 Tertiary students will get exposure to field conditions in a working research station only a 45min boat ride from Dungeness, with all the facilities that are usually available to researchers.

-To stay up-to-date with our Research Facilities & receive quarterly eNewsletters, please click here.
+Stay up-to-date with our Research Facilities & receive quarterly eNewsletters.

 Our teaching facilities include:

 - Fast wireless internet access throughout the station

 - Laboratory facilities, including microscopes, centrifuge and other basic testing equipment

 - Classroom on the Reef: underwater cameras and sensors and curriculum materials for secondary schools

 Groups may provide their own teaching and field staff and design their own educational courses.